 Grégoire is now working on his second venture based in Paris and Montréal.
 His consulting firm, Incalia, builds custom Machine and Deep Learning solutions for companies where the client owns the IP.
 The team works on a wide variety of solutions, from analyzing medical image to integrating user feedback into search engines.
 He and his team mentor Data Science teams want to become proficient in Deep Learning.

-When I asked him, Grégoire gladly accepted to answer some questions about his field of interest, which I find fascinating.
+Grégoire gladly accepted to answer some questions about his field of interest, which we find fascinating.

 How do Artificial Intelligence (AI) and Machine & Deep Learning bring value to companies?